"For the Love of Western Swing" wins 2020 Song of the Year

 His flowing melodies carry stories told by a true Texas songwriter and his songs have been covered by many independent artists and a couple of major acts.
 Flaco Jimenez in a duet with Raul Malo covered his "Seguro Que Hell Yes," co-written with Alex Harvey and Mike Blakely.
 Flaco's self-titled album that housed the track won the Grammy for Best Mexican-American Performance.
 Oddly, Alan Jackson recorded and included the very same song in his box set, Genuine: The Alan Jackson Story.
 Three of the JAM's songs are featured the independent film called I Miss You Already.

 On occasion JAM will cover song like “When You Say Nothing At All,” (Nashville Star The Finalists) which charted on Billboard, but he gives it his own twist.
 Interestingly, his bilingual version of “Amarillo by Morning” is seen in line dance videos from Dallas to Florida to South Korea.
 His D minor recorded interpretation of "Hotel California" showcases his live band.

-He keeps on writing, recording, and performing.
-In Spring of 2020 JAM will again tour Switzerland, Germany, Austria, France and for the first time Spain.
+He keeps on writing, performing, and recording (in JAM Studio for his own projects and new albums for Pauline Reese, Cade Mower, London Baleigh, Amara, et al.).
+In Spring of 2022 JAM will again tour Switzerland, Germany, Austria, France and for the first time Spain.
 His 14th CD, For the Love of Western Swing(& Other Love Songs), can be heard on Americana, Texas, and International country radio.